anksu2024/asarraf.github.io/_posts/2020-11-23-linkedin-learning-notebook-feature-redesign.md

   - notetaking
   - notes
   - welcome
-author: asarraf
+author: Ankit Sarraf
 paginate: false
 ---
-As of Nov 26, 2020, <a href="https://www.linkedin.com/learning/">LinkedIn Learning</a> is a melting pot for curious minds to explore over 15K Courses in its content library.
+As of Nov 24, 2020, <a href="https://www.linkedin.com/learning/">LinkedIn Learning</a> is a melting pot for curious minds to explore over 15K Courses in its content library.
 It is surely an exceptional platform to start the scholarly journey for a plethora of topics offered in multiple languages.

 Many organizations have realized the criticality of the professional growth of their workforce.
 Sponsoring unlimited access to a premium subscription of various Open Online course websites to their employees becomes imperative in such a scenario.